walteryu/e63-final/01_introduction.md

 ### NHTS Data Analysis

-This study analyzes the households, trips and vehicles tables of the NHTS dataset to evaluate commute trends by census division.
+The 2017 NHTS Data Challenge analyzed the households, trips and vehicles tables of the NHTS dataset to evaluate commute trends by census division.
 Specifically, the tables were analyzed to evaluate average commute distance and time.
+It provided an overview of U.S. commuter trends and recommendations to reduce average commute times.

 ### NHTS Machine Learning

-ML summary here...
+Spark ML was used to continue the 2017 NHTS Data Challenge to evaluate relationships within the NHTS dataset tables.
+Specifically, relationships between average annual trips, miles traveled and commute time.

 ### Tools and Process